sameerpadhye/Personal-projects/data_analytic_utilities/README.md

-The folder contains R code for various univariate and multivariate statistical techniques used commonly in ecological and biodiversity research
+The folder contains R scripts for a. various univariate and multivariate statistical techniques, b.
+Biodiversity and Ecological data analyses, c. text analytics, d.
+Spatial data analysis and visualization, e. using SQL in R